TG Universes & Series:

 With tears running down her face, she showed her mother Fran’s email and pointed to the last paragraph.

-”How long is this going to last, Mum? … Can you tell me that?”
+”How long’s this going to last, Mum? … Can you tell me that?”

 Gaby’s mother shook her head.
-Comforting her daughter, she pulled her against her breasts and shedding a tear or two of her own, softly replied, “I don’t know, dear … I don’t know … sorry.”
+Drawing her daughter into her chest, Jenny thought for a second and then softly replied, “I don’t know, dear … I don’t know … sorry.”